 Wednesday night we go to our local Catholic Church.
-Rather than worrying about Father Joseph recognizing me from the time I slid down the drain pipe, I get the kids laughing when I described those antics in more innocent terms.
+Rather than worrying about Father Joseph recognizing me from the time I slid down the drain pipe, I get the kids laughing when I describe those antics in more innocent terms.
 Instantly the kids ask why we were being foolish.

 “’Cause we’re kids.
 Sometimes we get carried away, just like everyone here,” looking warily at Father Joseph who is not amused.
 “Our drummer and I were the only ones who dared use the pipe.
 Father Joseph caught everyone else.”

-They all giggled.
+They all giggle.

 “He let everyone go with a warning, except Dave got a personal session, as he is a parish member.”